Seton I. Miller

 Seton Ingersoll Miller (May 3, 1902 – March 29, 1974) was an American screenwriter and producer.
 During his career, he worked with film directors such as Howard Hawks and Michael Curtiz.
-Miller received two Oscar nominations and won once for Best Screenplay for fantasy romantic comedy film Here Comes Mr. Jordan (1941) along with Sidney Buchman.
+Miller received two Oscar nominations and won once for Best Screenplay for the 1941 fantasy romantic comedy film, Here Comes Mr. Jordan, along with Sidney Buchman.

+Early life

+Seton Miller was born and raised in Chehalis, Washington.
+His father, Harry John, was a successful lumberman and a state legislator, and his mother was a prominent member of the local community.
+He attended Yale University and was part of the college orchestra and crew.
+A few of his movies were screened locally in his hometown, including 1932's Scarface at the Peacock Theater and his 1933 movie, The Eagle and the Hawk, was honored with a first-run showing at the St. Helens Theater in downtown Chehalis.

 Career

-Fox Films
+Early writing and Fox Films

 A Yale graduate, Miller began writing stories for silent films in the late 1920s.
-He signed a contract at Fox Film Corporation where his credits included Paid to Love (1927), Two Girls Wanted (1927), High School Hero (1927) and Wolf Fangs (1927).
+He worked on Brown of Harvard in technical direction and as a member of the cast.
+He signed a three-year contract at Fox Film Corporation in 1927 where his credits included the films, Paid to Love, Two Girls Wanted, High School Hero, and Wolf Fangs.
+He also started early work with Howard Hawks on the productions, Fazil and Cradle Snatchers.